ansibleguy/infra_nginx/README.md

 # Ansible Nginx Role

-Role to configure a nginx webserver.
+Ansible Role to deploy one or multiple NGINX sites on a linux server.

 **Tested:**
 * Debian 11